-The Board believes that all children should be able to attend schools that are built, maintained and operated to assure a safe and healthy environment.
-The Board supports removal of the budget proviso that suspends the school rule.
-Until the Board's suspended school environmental health and safety rules can be implemented, the Board supports the Department of Health's November 2016 recommendations in response to the Governor's directive on lead as the relate to school environmental health and safety.
+The Board believes that all children should be able to attend schools that are built, maintained, and operated to assure a safe and healthy environment.
+The Board supports removal of the budget proviso that suspends the Board's rules related to environmental health and safety standards for primary and secondary schools (chapter 246-366A WAC).
+Until the Board's suspended school rules can be implemented, the Board supports the Department of Health's November 2016 recommendations in response to the Governor's directive on lead as they relate to school environmental health and safety.